-Self-improvement is a trend that’s here to stay and reading the best self-help books has never been more important.
-With all the unexpected twists and turns that life can bring, taking care of ourselves is more vital than ever.
+Having access to the best self-help books has never been more important.
+With everything happening around the world at the moment, taking care of ourselves is more vital than ever.
 There’s never been a better time to dive into non-fiction that helps you feel grounded and supported.

-The New Year is a great time to press reset and reevaluate our lives—whether you want to explore meditation, achieve your goals, build self-compassion, create more time for things you love, or understand your personal style of attachment.
-And the best self-help books will help to put you on the path towards a brighter, more self-aware year.
-Sure, getting into self-help books can feel like a switch of gear for readers more attuned to fiction, such as the best thrillers or the best romance books.
-But taking the time to read something that can really benefit your mental wellbeing is a self-care act your future self will thank you for.
+The best self-help books will help to put you on the path towards a brighter, more self-aware year.
+Sure, getting into self-help books can feel like a switch of gear for readers more attuned to reading the best fiction books, but taking the time to read something that can really benefit your mental wellbeing is a self-care act your future self will thank you for.

 The best self-help books to read in 2022

 Whether you prefer to read on one of the best eReaders or pick up a paper copy, there's a book for every qualm in our round-up.

 There are options from notable self-help authors including Mel Robbins and Oliver Burkeman, as well as choices from lesser-known writers, ranging from an exploration of the relationship between mind and body, to the key to being more productive.